-Completing Your Standard Academic Planning Worksheet
+Completing Your Standard Academic Planning Worksheet (APW)

-What do I need to know to complete the APW?
+How do I complete the APW?

 In Prepare for Orientation Advising you learned what your orientation advising conference will be like and how to prepare for your meeting with an advisor.